New analysis by Geotab investigates the impact of temperature and speed on electric vehicle range

-Free interactive resource uses real-world EV data to visualize factors that impact EV performance
+Free interactive resource uses real-world EV data to visualise factors that impact EV performance

-ORLANDO, Fla., Feb.
-7, 2023 /PRNewswire/ - Geotab Inc. ("Geotab"), a global leader in connected transportation solutions, today announced its new electric vehicle (EV) range analysis, examining the impact of speed and temperature is now available on the Fleet Electrification Knowledge Center.
+LONDON, Feb.
+8, 2023 /PRNewswire/ -- Geotab Inc. ("Geotab"), a global leader in connected transportation solutions, today announced its new electric vehicle (EV) range analysis, examining the impact of speed and temperature is now available.
 The interactive analysis, showcased for the first time at Geotab Connect 2023, uses de-identified, aggregated data from 3 million EV trips and 550,000 hours of driving time to better understand the relative range impact of temperature and speed.

 With one of the largest data science teams in the industry and processing more than 100 thousand data points per second, Geotab has the expertise and scale to help fleets solve today's challenges and plan for tomorrow's world.
-Led by its mission to help fleets accelerate their rate of carbon reduction, Geotab offers educational resources on its Fleet Electrification Knowledge Center and a full suite of tools powered by one of the largest data set for real-world EV performance data to help companies make intelligent and sustainable decisions, that are in the best interest of their organization and the planet.
+Led by its mission to help fleets accelerate their rate of carbon reduction, Geotab offers educational resources on its website and a full suite of tools powered by one of the largest data set for real-world EV performance data to help companies make intelligent and sustainable decisions, that are in the best interest of their organisation and the planet.

 For more information about the free and interactive analysis, click here.